A young boy standing next to his mother covers one eye for an eye exam.

-One area that you should view with a wary eye is behavioral optometrists’ focus on underperforming children.
+One area that you should be particularly wary of is if your behavioral optometrist claims that they can solve your child’s learning or reading concerns at school.
 A fierce debate has raged for the past several years on whether or not visual problems play into dyslexia and similar reading disorders, but evidence seems to be stacking up against behavioral optometrists.

 Optometry Research Talks

 More recent studies have found that problems associated with dyslexia don’t have much to do with vision at all.
-While there was pushback from alternative practitioners, there’s less and less room for doubt on the subject: a behavioral optometrist probably can’t help you if you’re trying to treat your child’s dyslexia.
+While there was pushback from those who practice these alternative therapies, there’s less and less room for doubt on the subject: a behavioral optometrist probably can’t help you if you’re trying to treat your child’s dyslexia.

-However, despite this caveat, behavioral optometrists do have some strong points.
-Most do have an understanding of different eye disorders and can conduct a full vision screenings.
-Moreover, their methods, eye exercises in particular, have shown some efficacy in treating convergence disorders and amblyopia (patching eyes is an antiquated, but acknowledged treatment).
+However, there are still some definite benefits to seeing a behavioral optometrist.
+Many of these professionals have a good understanding of different eye disorders, like myopia and hyperopia.
+They can also conduct full vision screenings.
+Moreover, their eye exercises have shown some efficacy in treating convergence disorders and amblyopia (patching eyes is an antiquated, but acknowledged treatment).
+They can improve both focusing and tracking abilities for these individuals.
 They’re also much less likely to turn to pharmaceutical treatment or surgery than other health professionals.
+Whether you are nearsighted or farsighted, avoiding LASIK is a wise move, and behavioral optometrists would encourage you in that decision.

-One final thing to point out – it’s best to very thoroughly research any behavioral optometrist you’re thinking of working with.
-School quality varies wildly and no single governing body certifies practitioners.
+If you are considering working with a behavioral optometrist, the most important thing you can do is to thoroughly research the professional you want to see.
+School quality varies wildly, and no single governing body certifies practitioners of alternative optometry.
 The closest thing to a guarantee of quality you’ll find is a College of Optometrists in Vision Development certification.
-This nonprofit counts both eye doctors and vision trainers among its ranks.
+This nonprofit counts both eye doctors and practitioners of vision training among its ranks.
 They do vet members for quality before listing them.

 How They Differ from Traditional Optometrists

-The Difference Between Regular and Behavioral OptometryDespite their similar names, there’s very little in common between behavioral optometrists and regular optometrists.
-Both are healthcare professionals, but aren’t what you’d consider med-school-trained doctors (although optometrists can and do carry the title “doctor”).
-However, optometrists work well within the boundaries of western medicine.
-Who knew that optometry was such a diverse field?
+A young boy standing next to his mother covers one eye for an eye exam.Despite their similar names, there’s very little in common when looking at regular vs behavioral optometry.
+Practitioners of both types of optometry are healthcare professionals, but they aren’t what you’d consider med-school-trained doctors (although optometrists can and do carry the title “doctor”).
+However, regular optometrists work well within the boundaries of Western medicine.

-You’ll most often find optometrists as adjuncts to ophthalmologists, or as independent practitioners.
+You’ll most often find optometrists working either as adjuncts to ophthalmologists or as independent practitioners.
 Either way, their primary duty is to fit and prescribe corrective lenses for individuals with low vision or vision disorders.
-In order to do this they make use of tools including phoropters – the strange, multi-lensed devices you’ve probably used during any fitting for glasses – microscopes, and other specialized opthalmic equipment.
+They are not as interested in treating your visual problems from a holistic perspective.
+In order to fit you for lenses, they make use of tools including phoropters – the strange, multi-lensed devices you’ve probably used during any fitting for glasses – microscopes, and other specialized ophthalmic equipment.

-Unlike behavioral optometrists, traditional optometrists in most countries do have a set education platform.
-They also graduate with a standardized degree – OD in the US and Canada.
-Moreover, state boards regulate them and doctors must pass tests to remain certified.
+Unlike behavioral optometrists, optometrists graduate with a standardized degree – OD in the US and Canada.
+They are also regulated by state boards, and doctors must pass tests to remain certified.

 Which Should You Choose?